-GIP beneficiaries may also have access to a range of additional solutions to help get back to work.
-Your policy may include an EAP – Employee Assistance Programme, providing absence and claims management tools, GP access, physiotherapy, 24/7 counselling support and clinical rehabilitation support services.
+GIP beneficiaries may also have access to a range of additional solutions to help them get back to work.
+Your policy may include an Employee Assistance Programme (EAP), providing absence and claims management tools, GP access, physiotherapy, 24/7 counselling support, and clinical rehabilitation support services.

 Your premium payments to the insurance company are tax-deductible and treated as a business expense.
 The income received by an employee as a salary replacement is also taxable under PAYE.

 As an employer you don’t have any obligations to offer income protection insurance.
 But it is a very valuable benefit.

 According to the ABI, one million workers a year find themselves unable to work due to a serious illness or injury and if something happens which means one of your employees couldn’t pay their bills it could be disastrous.

 Understand the options that are open to you regarding your accumulated retirement fund.

 Group Private Medical Insurance enables you to skip the waiting lists, benefit from private hospital rooms and often receive drugs and treatments which are unavailable on the NHS.

 What are the key points announced in the Chancellor’s mini-budget?
 We take a look at what the announcement will mean for stamp duty, income tax, and more.

 The relaxation of top-up rules for state pensions is coming to an end soon.
 But what does this mean – and what should you do before the deadline?

 How can employee benefits help in the cost of living crisis?
 We look at what support employers can provide.